25 Frugal Family Entertainment Ideas Without TV

 Visit Local Treasures

 Many museums offer free admission days or discounted family rates.
-I was surprised to find our local history museum had interactive exhibits my kids loved.
+I was surprised that our local history museum had interactive exhibits my kids loved.
 We learned so much about our town’s past and even got to try on period costumes!

 Check out community art shows or student performances.
 These events are often free or very low-cost.
 We recently attended an outdoor sculpture exhibit that sparked great conversations about creativity and public spaces.